React Native

 Build your chat UI#

-Hooks from the web SDK work identically in React Native.
+The platform-agnostic hooks work the same way here as on the web.
 Below is a minimal chat screen using useAgent and useCopilotKit:

 src/ChatScreen.tsx